-Jim Martin-Schramm is Professor of Religion and coordinates the Energy and Climate Program for the Center for Sustainable Communities.
+Jim Martin-Schramm is the Director of the Center for Sustainable Communities, a Professor of Religion, and coordinates the Energy and Climate Program for the Center for Sustainable Communities.
+He provides oversight to all areas of sustainability at Luther as well as working to expand the Center's outreach to the community and region.
 He recently completed a term of service on the board of the Iowa Wind Energy Association and is currently chair of the board of Iowa Interfaith Power & Light and the Winneshiek Energy District.
 He also serves as Secretary of Luther College Wind Energy Project, LLC.
 Jim joined the Religion faculty of Luther College in 1993.
 Most of his research has focused on ethics and public policy.
 He is the author or co-author of four books including Climate Justice: Ethics, Energy, and Climate Policy (Fortress Press, 2010).
 He holds a doctorate in Christian Ethics from Union Theological Seminary in New York City.